dlguswo333/tishare-desktop/README.md

 npm start
 # electron-builder will build into executables or installers.
 Refer to its document for detail.
 npx electron-builder --win --x64
+# Or from npm script.
+npm run builder
 ```